 There is a sudden urge after conducting the research to just go ahead and build a strategy, or write a new “Ultimate Guide to Grilling Hot Dogs.”
 We’ve felt it too.
 You want to strike while the iron is hot.

 The key to buyer persona research, though, is that it allows you to identify trends in the data you collect.
-Just because one interviewee prefers reading text to watching video, doesn’t mean you should scrap video entirely from your marketing plan.
-Conducting buyer personas is exciting and very rewarding, but you have to stick to the plan.
+Just because one interviewee prefers reading text over watching a video, doesn’t mean you should scrap video entirely from your marketing plan.
+Conducting buyer persona research is exciting and very rewarding, but you have to stick to the plan.

 Take time to marinate on the ENTIRETY of the data you collect.
 Methodically put your pen to paper and document the challenges, the goals, the research habits, the values of your customer, etc.

 When you frame your documented personas around an entire collection of feedback, rather than isolated nuggets that spark a unique idea, you’ll be much better equipped to deliver a comprehensive marketing strategy that connects in the long run.

 Another reason documented personas are so important involves bringing the entire company into the fold.
 It’s more than just sales and marketing who could benefit from a deeper understanding of your company’s target audience.
 Your marketing team would do well to present the personas individually to each department and explain what they can do to ensure your company is connecting with its target audience.